Plan For America Q+A: The US Social Safety Net will be the best in the world

-7. How does the Plan For America (PFA) handle the life insurance aspect of the average American financial plan?
+7. How does Plan For America (PFA) handle the life insurance aspect of the average American’s financial plan?

-The PFA provides access to life insurance on a guaranteed-issue “standard policy” premium basis regardless of health or occupation status at time of enrolling in the PFA.
+PFA provides access to life insurance on a guaranteed-issue “standard policy” premium basis regardless of health or occupation status at time of enrolling in PFA.
 The specifics are described below:

 Similar to the disability insurance, there is a guaranteed insurability purchase option for life insurance that is required as part of the “standard policy’’ for those who elect not to purchase life insurance at the time of enrollment.